moebrowne/bind-blackhole/README.md

 ## Installation

-All that is needed is to run the install script:
+All that's needed is to run the included install script:

 ```sh
 ./install.sh